 Follow the links under each step to the appropriate instruction for your systems.

-Start by confirming the following on your Lehigh computer:
+Start by confirming the following on your Lehigh computer (one-time):

 Enable the remote desktop capability on the Lehigh computer.

 Find the network address (IP address) or network name of your Lehigh computer.

 If at all possible, request a permanent network name (a.k.a a 'LUnet' entry at Lehigh) for your Lehigh computer, like "SmithDesk.dept.lehigh.edu" from your Computing Consultant via https://www.lehigh.edu/help.

 In a pinch, find your office system's current IP address.